Museum of Moving Image

 Artistic.
 Magical.
 Nostalgic.
 Contemporary.

-Below artwork is my own.
+Below artwork inspired by early animation is my own.

 The colour palette inspired by the iconic highly saturated (95%) colour bars historically found in TV test patterns